-Stack should be placed like this position.
-Stand on the plastic feet.

-The voltage of external power supply is between 12V-14V, the current range is different based on the different stack.

-The tube is required to be less than 20cm between stack output and purging valve.
+The voltage of external power supply is Stack should be placed like this between 12V-14V, the current range is position.
+Stand on the plastic feet. different based on the different stack. a 72 IZO 24 697 1 The tube is required to be less than 20cm between stack output and purging valve.
 The tube connected to the purging valve output is required to be less than 30cm.
 The inner diameter of the tube is required to be more than 2mm.

-Warning: The tube between the hydrogen pressure regulator and the fuel cell gas input is required to be less than 30cm.

-The pressure of the hydrogen is between 0.45--0.55Bar.
+The pressure of the hydrogen is between 0.45-0.55Bar.
 The load connecter, load+, is connected to the "load +"in the controller.
 The load- is connected to "FC- & Load-" in the stack.